waggl/waggl_jwt_sso/README.md

 ## Processing Requests to your SSO URL

 You will provide us a URL that we will redirect your users to for authentication.
 For example, https:<i></i>//yourcompany.com/waggl/sso/.
-We will include 2 parameters - return\_to\_path and return\_to\_parameters.
+We will include 2 parameters - return\_to\_path and return\_to\_params.
 When they come to your URL, you will do the following:

 1. Authenticate them (if needed)
 2. Generate JWT Token (see below)